Debt Settlement vs Debt Management – Which is Right for You?

 Cons of Debt Settlement:

 • Debt settlement can wreak havoc on your credit score.
-Payment history makes up 35 percent of your total credit score, so if you are stopping payment on several accounts (or even just one) in order to negotiate with your creditors, your overall score could be severely impacted.
+Payment history makes up 35 percent of your total credit score.
+So if you are stopping payment on several accounts (or even just one) in order to negotiate with your creditors, your overall score could be severely impacted.

 • You’ll still be required to pay taxes on any settled amount over $600.
-If you luck out and the creditor agrees to accept a much smaller payment amount, the difference is seen as taxable income by the IRS and you’ll have to pay come tax time.
+If you luck out and the creditor agrees to accept a much smaller payment amount, the difference is seen as taxable income by the IRS.
+And you’ll have to pay come tax time.

 Pros of Debt Settlement: